Buck Pierce

-High school
+Early life

 The son of Tim and Connie Pierce, he attended Del Norte High School, in Crescent City, California.
 He was a three-year starter at Del Norte, guiding the Warriors to a 16-4 record as a junior and senior.

 He passed for 2,225 yards and 25 touchdowns as a senior in 1999, earning Big 5 Conference Most Valuable Player honors for the second consecutive season.
 He broke the school's single-season and career records for both passing yardage and passing touchdowns in 1999.
 Buck threw for 2,010 yards and 19 touchdowns as a junior in 1998 and 1,180 yards and 10 touchdowns as a sophomore in 1997.

 He was voted to the Times Standard North Coast California All-Century team.
 He qualified for North State meet as a long jumper, leaping better than 22 feet as a junior.
 He also led DNHS to a pair of league titles as a starting guard on the basketball squad.